aldavigdis/connector-for-dk/readme.txt

 * Improving code for tax rate matching
 * Improving the loading speed of the admin page tenfold by using transient values
 * Adding a readiness check to the admin page
+* Making product sync optional
+* Removing any upstream push for products
+* Rearranging and adding new options to the admin page
+* Products-as-variations should now be possible
+* The kennitala field can now be made mandatory

 == Frequently Asked Questions ==